-So if an 80kg person was to hang on the full length of this rope, it would stretch to become a 42.6 metre rope, or 6.5% of the ropes length.
+So if an 80kg person was to hang on the full length of this rope, it would stretch to become a 42.6-metre rope or 6.5% of the length of the rope.

 The thinner the rope, the more likely it is to stretch further.
 A rope will stretch more when wet but it will lose its elasticity the more it is used.

 This is how much of the construction of the rope is made up of sheath and how much of it is made up of the inner core (60%).

 The core is where the primary strength and elasticity of the rope is, but the sheath determines its ability to withstand abrasion and its durability.

 Remember, ropes generally don’t break, they cut, so this is an important rating to take into consideration.

 This is why I have one set of ropes of working with (these run over more edges and take more abuse) and a different set for personal climbing (these have less wear and tear but bigger falls).